Zen Broadband review 2024: Is it any good?

 Zen says it has replaced much of the technology in its core network, making it more reliable than ever.
 This means it's offering better performance but also being more resilient.
 But broadband speeds are affected by a range of different technical and environmental factors, including where you position the router in your house and how far you live from your nearest telephone exchange.
 So, keep that in mind just in case.

-To ensure you have a good wifi signal in every room, for an extra £9 per month, you can sign up for Zen EveryRoom.
-This is a wifi repeater that helps to extend your signal to the furthest corners of your home.
+To ensure you have a good wifi signal in every room, for an extra charge per month you can sign up for Zen EveryRoom.
+This is a wifi repeater or repeaters that help to extend your signal to the furthest corners of your home.

 Customer service